Do we have a way to filter for multiple tags?

 I have written about the transition people make to using an auto-scheduler here – The Evergreen Guide to Choosing Your Next Task Management App .
 I explain that making lists (and tagging with contexts) are technique that lose importance as the number of tasks you are trying to manage increases…. and SkedPal becomes a must-use tool.

 I do filtering by multiple tags or by tag+due date or tag+area for various reasons.
 I do it with Asana sync.
 You might want to try that – Asana is free for one workspace and the Skedpal sync is *flawless* and instantaneous.
 And you can do lots of reporting and filtering you can’t do in Skedpal.
-I have a couple dozen saved reports in Asana that I use regularly.2 months, 2 weeks ago FrancisParticipant
+I have a couple dozen saved reports in Asana that I use regularly.1 year ago FrancisParticipant

 <p style=”text-align: left;”>That sounds interesting…I have been looking for a report generator for some time.
 What kinds of reports do you run?</p>

 The reports I have in Asana now are called:

 - created last 5 days, no tags

 *RPPR = reasonably prudent personal responsibility; RDWR = reasonably diligent work responsibility.
 I go through this report to decide what needs to be scheduled for the next 5 days, tag those as “5-day plan” and, in SP, schedule them all to finish in the next 5 days (“long” tasks handled a little differently)